agustinlozano/doubly-linked-list/README.md

    and a data, inserts a new node on the front of the list.

-**append**: Given a reference (pointer to pointer) to the head of a DLL, appends a new node at the end
+**append**: Given a reference (pointer to pointer) to the head of a DLL, appends a new node at the end.

-**printList**: This function prints contents of linked list starting from the given node.
+**printList**: This function prints contents of linked list.
+User can choice if print descending or print ascending.

-**delete**: Function to delete a node in a Doubly Linked List.
+**delete**: Function to delete any node in a Doubly Linked List.